 Pickens Technical College

-The programs at Pickens Technical College are designed to prepare students for entry-level jobs as electrical equipment technicians of electronic test technicians.
+The programs at Pickens Technical College are designed to prepare students for entry-level jobs as electrical equipment technicians or electronic test technicians.
 Students can also choose to continue their studies and pursue undergraduate degrees.
-Although the college does not offer programs specifically in electronic engineering technology, each of the following options cover concepts and include courses typically found in engineering electronics technology programs.
-The school offers evening and daytime program options.

 General Electronics Technology Certificate